yuriydobr/hello-karta/PITCHME.md

 - Keep your environments similar

 Note:

+- Same thing we’ve tested throughout the deployment pipeline
+- eliminating the packages as the source of the failure
+- We test the deployment process many times before it gets to production
+- Running and available as part of the deployment process.
+- Same version of the operating system and middleware packages

+Details

 - We want to be sure the thing we’re deploying is the same thing we’ve tested throughout the deployment pipeline, eliminating the packages as the source of the failure.
 - We test the deployment process many, many times before it gets to production,eliminating it as the source of any problems.